 Have you heard of the deep web, that much-hyped, mysterious place of the Internet?
 Maybe you read about Aphex Twin, a while back, who presented his album Syro on the deep web… Did you just click this link?
 And it didn’t work, did it?
 Because you can’t browse an .onion website with your regular browser.
 Indeed, you need to use Tor browser instead.
-In this article, I’ll explain how to use Tor and give you the best VPN for Tor to reach the deep web safely.
+In this article, I’ll explain how to use Tor and give you the best VPN for Tor browser or some sort of Tor VPN free, to reach the deep web safely.

 What is the deep web?
 Introduction

-Well, this utopia is a reality folks.
+Well, this utopia is a reality, folks.
 And it’s called the deep web, the invisible web or the hidden web.
-Basically, it’s made of parts of the web whose contents are not indexed by standard search engines.
+Basically, it’s made up of parts of the web whose contents are not indexed by standard search engines.

 What’s on the deep web?

-The deep web includes many very common uses such as web mail, online banking but also paid for services such as video on demand, and many more.
+The deep web includes many very common uses such as webmail, online banking but also paid for services such as video on demand, and many more.
 So all this hype for the boring part of the Internet?
+All these questions regarding the best VPN for Tor browser or “should I be using Tor over VPN” when Tor is just another browser?

 Of course not!
 Inside the deep web exists a small portion that has been intentionally hidden and is inaccessible through standard web browsers.
 And this portion is where you can find the most famous content of the deep web.